-- someone who won’t put you down or deliberately hurt your feelings
+- doesn’t put you down or deliberately hurt your feelings

-- being trustworthy and willing to tell you the truth, even when it’s hard
+- is trustworthy and willing to tell you the truth, even when it’s hard for you to hear

 How to be a good friend

-Get the facts.
-If your friend has a medical condition, or a mental health issue, a good way to offer support is to learn about what they’ve been diagnosed with.
-Taking an interest in what they’re going through shows that you care, and that you’re planning to stick around no matter what’s going on.
+If your friend has a medical or mental health issue, a good way to offer support is to learn about what they’ve been diagnosed with.
+Being interested in what they’re going through shows you care, and that you plan to stick around no matter what’s going on.

-If you think the safety of your friend is at risk, you might need to act without their consent and get help (see the sidebar for where you can seek help).
-It can be a hard choice particularly when you’re worried about their reaction, but remember that you are acting because you care and you don’t want them to be hurt.
+If you think your friend’s safety is at risk, you might need to act without their consent and get help.
+It can be a tough call, particularly when you’re worried how they’ll react, but remember that good friends care enough to step up, and that you’re doing it to protect them from harm.